blinkhash/foundation-v1-server/README.md

     "ports": {
-        "3032": { //A port for your miners to connect to "enabled": true, //the desired state of the port "enableSoloMining": false, //solo vs shared mining on this port "diff": 32, //the pool difficulty for this port
+        "3032": { //A port for your miners to connect to "enabled": true, //the desired state of the port "useForSoloMining": false, //solo vs shared mining on this port "diff": 32, //the pool difficulty for this port

             /* Variable difficulty is a feature that will automatically adjust difficulty for